A Gary Larson cartoon that a friend recently shared illustrates, by analogy, some of the dilemma the United States faces tackling domestic terrorism.

 Almost two decades ago, after 9/11, and following a dozen bomb alerts in just one day, I recall my wife's wisdom saying sadly that this would change the country forever.
 So, to handle foreign terrorism domestically, we have built practices to lessen risk.

-But, it was two years ago that a neighbor wanted to help fight the coup.
-This then-odd comment was stimulated by a domestic wannabe-leader's using such words repeatedly in mailings to the neighbor and so many others.
+But, it was two years ago that a neighbor wanted to help fight the coup that a domestic, so-called leader projected was being plotted against him.
+The then-odd comment was stimulated by that domestic wannabe-leader using such words repeatedly in mailings to the neighbor and so many others for his fundraising appeals.
 I knew then we were at the beginning of a very different reality.

 Domestic terrorists have used age-old emotional appeals, such as fear of "others" or an array of desires... for recognition, for virility, for accomplishment or for belonging, to strengthen connection with adherents and to acquire new followers for the propagandist's worldview.